genterist/openMRS-Security/4-SecurityPrinciples/2-UsableSecurityPrinciples.md

 ### B. Clarity: ###
 The administrative interface should not be misleading, ambiguous.
-However OpenMRS have some ambiguous error messages when registering a new user.
-Admin user need to check the log information to know what is wrong during registration process.
+However OpenMRS has some ambiguous error messages when registering a new user.
+Admin user needs to check the log information to know what is wrong during registration process.

 **Static Analysis**